Multi-Timeframe Confluence: A Framework for Better Analysis

 - Volume increasing on directional moves

-Action: Wait for medium TF to confirm higher TF bias.
+Research rule: Wait for medium TF evidence to confirm or reject higher TF bias.

 Purpose: Precise timing